 ASUS ROG Phone 3 just became official, as the first Snapdragon 865+ phone on the market and we were lucky enough to get one for testing and unboxing purposes.
 It’s priced up from $999 and it comes with a glass and metal body, a triple camera and a large battery.
 The follow-up to the ROG Phone II from last year, which from what I understood was a hit (particularly in the $500 Tencent version) was created using the feedback from users, gamers and eSports big names.
 What came out of that you can learn below.

 The device couples a few trendy features together: 144 Hz screen, a Snapdragon 865+ CPU, a 6000 mAh battery and side gaming buttons, plus a much improved cooling system.
+Perfect for playing mobile games and online slots for a longer period of time!
 There are also brand new accessories, that upgrade the previous ones.
 We have all the details, unboxing and first impressions below:

 So, as usual ASUS provides a sci-fi looking box, a prism that comes out of another prism, much like a spaceship.
 Inside we find the Aero Active Cooler 3, a fan that’s mounted on the back to cool the device.
 It attaches with a clip and hooks up to the proprietary port on the left of the device.
 It also provides you with an USB-C port and an audio jack and you can actually feel the flow of cool air at the back.
 Also inside the box we found an USB-C to USB-C cable, the 30W charger and plugs for ports, as well as an USB-C to audio jack adapter.
 We also get stickers and a metal key used to access the SIM slots.